blueswanacademy/blockchainlaw/01_Introduction.md

 How?

 In this lesson we will explain the basic functioning of blockchain networks as well as an introduction to the most important technical and (crypto) economical concepts.
-A link to legal concepts will be provided.
+We will underline the legal relevance of these concepts.

 #### 3.1 Cryptographic Hashes